Tax Package Resource Center

 2. SAFE HARBOR RULES:

-Under existing law, taxpayers can claim energy credits through safe harbor rules triggered through “commence construction.”
-Under these longstanding rules, projects can qualify for the value of the tax credit at the time construction begins as long as a project is placed in service within four years.
+Under longstanding regulations, taxpayers could claim energy credits through safe harbor rules triggered through “commence construction,” whereby projects could qualify for the value of the tax credit at the time construction begins as long as a project is placed in service within four years.
+This threshold could be achieved either by meeting a “physical work test” (beginning construction work of a significant nature) or a “5% safe harbor” (triggered when a taxpayer has incurred 5% of the total cost of the energy property and thereafter makes continuous efforts to advance towards completion).

 3. FOREIGN ENTITIES OF CONCERN RESTRICTIONS:

-Beginning in 2026, the legislation places stringent restrictions on many tax credits for projects involving “foreign entities of concern”—or individuals, organizations, and businesses with certain relationships to countries that U.S. government deems a potential threat to national security or foreign policy interests.
-Types of entities are as follows:
+Beginning in 2026, the legislation placed stringent restrictions on many tax credits for projects involving “foreign entities of concern”—or individuals, organizations, and businesses with certain relationships to countries that U.S. government deems a potential threat to national security or foreign policy interests.
+Types of entities include the following:

 • Specified foreign entities: Owned or controlled by a covered nation.